 Keeping up with the roast tradition, this cauliflower roast is surrounded by carrots and potatoes.
 I love how the potatoes just soak up all that savory gravy.
 Classic comfort food with incredible flavor!

 Whole roasted cauliflower is the perfect vegan roast for holidays like Thanksgiving and Christmas or a Sunday dinner with family.
 While very simple to make, it does need a little TLC while roasting.
 I like to baste the cauliflower with the homemade gravy to keep it moist and really amplify the flavor.

 Once the whole roasted cauliflower comes out of the oven, I recommend cutting it like you would a round cake.
-Serve alongside those potatoes and carrots and that’s a complete meal!
+Serve alongside those potatoes and carrots, and perhaps some salad, green bean casserole or stuffing, and that’s a complete meal!

 More Cauliflower Recipes:

 - Lentil and Cauliflower Soup

 - Mashed Cauliflower

 - Air-Fried Cauliflower Tacos

 How to Make Whole Roasted Cauliflower

 Did you make this?
 Tag me on Instagram @karissasvegankitchen and hashtag #karissasvegankitchen!
 And don’t forget to leave a rating!
 (Just click on the stars in the recipe card or drop a comment!)